 - Coffee & Cake are popular informal social gatherings held throughout the year for women@CL members in the department to encourage networking and create a welcoming environment. - Big Sister, Little Sister programme (BSLS) is a peer mentoring initiative, where new female members (little sisters) in the Computer Lab are matched with existing female members (big sisters) to provide moral support and information for the newcomers. women@CL provide and fund social opportunities for Big and Little Sisters to meet.
-Events last year included BSLS lunches and 'Bake-off' evenings held in a college kitchen. - Formal dinners: Each term we arrange a formal dinner at one of the Cambridge colleges which is open to all members of Women@CL and an opportunity to dress up and socialise over a three-course dinner. - Women@CL talklets take place once a term.
+Events in previous years included BSLS lunches and a 'Lego social' at the Department of Engineering. - Formal dinners: Each year we arrange a formal dinner at one of the Cambridge colleges which is open to all members of Women@CL and an opportunity to dress up and socialise over a three-course dinner. - Women@CL talklets take place once a term.
 In these events we invite female or genderminority speakers from within the Computer Lab to come and talk about their research.
 Talklet lunches are open to everyone. - Oxbridge Women in Computer Science Conference.
 Additionally, we organise an annual conference in collaboration with the University of Oxford.
 We invite participants from other UK universities and speakers from both academia and industry.
-In 2024 it will be the turn of Oxford to host the event.
+In 2025 it will be the turn of Cambridge to host the event.